 If you’re having a natural, bohemian wedding or you simply want to add a little bit of rustic charm to your nuptials, there are so many ways that you can use the elements of the earth to decorate your tables.
 There are so many different fruit and plant combinations that you can use to make truly stunning designs, whether you’re working with a planner, a designer or going at it DIY-style.
 Using the earth and all its beautiful creations to bring a bit of inspiration to your wedding can be a refreshing and gorgeous take.
-Here are a few ideas to help you make it happen.
+Here are a few fruit and plant wedding centerpiece ideas to help you make it happen.

 Fruit Basket Centerpieces

 This is a classic option for any rustic table spread.
 Not only are you able to eat them and incorporate them into the menu, but you can incorporate seasonal fruits and help it match your entire celebration!

 Perfect for autumn and winter celebrations, you can make your very own cornucopia or you can buy premade ones if you’re in a bit of a rush.
 Not only can it be a part of the menu, but they’re also insanely stylish.

 Even though floral arrangements are usually the go-to for wedding centerpieces, you can always go a little off the beaten track with a fruit bouquet instead.
 You can mix fruit into the flowers or lead with the fruit itself.

 If you want to get specific about which fruits you’re ready to toss into the mix, peaches can be a great, sweet choice.
 Especially if you’re having a summer or southern wedding, peach centerpieces for weddings can be adorable and fun — you can even slice them up or include them in your dessert items if you want a little more sweetness.